How to add value to your workflow

 Enriching power of differences

 Businesses are different.
-This old truth leads to the conclusion that each company is having its unique requirements when it comes to the workflow process.
-It means that often a business needs to find a cost-effective solution that can adapt to the individual needs of in house business practices, effectively aid in the implementation of various projects, and create a positive and efficient UX experience for both employees and customers.
+This old truth leads to the conclusion that each company has its unique requirements when it comes to the workflow process.
+It means that a business often needs to find a cost-effective solution that can adapt to the individual needs of in-house business practices, effectively aid in implementing various projects, and create a positive and efficient UX experience for employees and customers.

 Generally, most companies will opt for inexpensive and generalised enterprise software to meet these needs.
-The problem is, however, that often the unique business practices that are required by various companies are not well catered for by mass-developed software.
-Custom software, on the other hand, can often add a significant element of streamlining to a workflow process, as it can be designed from the ground up with any particular business in mind.
-Spreadsheets are a great example of how workflow can be disrupted as a result of using pre-packed software.
-Often, only one employee will be able to access and modify a spreadsheet at a given time, which can quickly lead to backlogs building up, and lots of wasted time.
+However, the problem is that the unique business practices that various companies require are often not well-catered for by mass-developed software.
+On the other hand, custom software can often add a significant element of streamlining to a workflow process, as it can be designed from the ground up with any particular business in mind.
+Spreadsheets are a great example of how workflow can be disrupted due to using pre-packed software.
+Often, only one employee can access and modify a spreadsheet quickly, leading to backlog building up and lots of wasted time.

-Enterprise solutions are often bulky and loopholes, once discovered, are readily available for any would-be hacker to exploit thanks to the popularity of the products in general.
-Bespoke software is much harder to crack and requires much more of a dedicated effort, reducing the chances of your company being targeted in the first place.
+Enterprise solutions are often bulky, and once discovered, loopholes are readily available for any would-be hacker to exploit, thanks to the popularity of the products in general.
+Bespoke software is much harder to crack and requires much more dedicated effort, reducing the chances of your company being targeted in the first place.

-When it comes to projects, custom software can significantly smooth over the process, helping to manage data, as well as deal with time management and tracking in a way that is natural to an individual business.
-It means staff can maximise their productivity and get on with the tasks at hand, rather than waiting for a spreadsheet to become available.
+When it comes to projects, custom software can significantly smooth the process, helping to manage data and deal with time management and tracking in a way that is natural to an individual business.
+It means staff can maximise their productivity and get on with the tasks rather than waiting for a spreadsheet to become available.
 Overall, custom software is becoming an increasingly popular choice as a result.